aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfpolylineto16/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfpolylineto16/
 ---

-The EMR_POLYLINETO16 record specifies one or more straight lines based upon the current position. <br/>            A line is drawn from the current position to the first point specified by the aPoints field by using the <br/>            current pen.
+**Summary:** The EMR_POLYLINETO16 record specifies one or more straight lines based upon the current position. <br/>            A line is drawn from the current position to the first point specified by the aPoints field by using the <br/>            current pen.
 For each additional line, drawing is performed from the ending point of the previous <br/>            line to the next point specified by aPoints.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)